About the IIC

 - Translate fundamental insights of catalyst function into novel and improved catalytic technology.

 The IIC integrates scientists and engineers from different organizations at Pacific Northwest National Laboratory, including the Environmental Molecular Sciences Laboratory (EMSL).
-The cross-disciplinary collaboration and mutual influence produces a unique creative environment, which is a prerequisite for transformative research.
+The cross-disciplinary collaboration and mutual influence produces a unique creative environment, a prerequisite for transformative research.